Prof Paul Thompson

 With various colleagues, research grants have been secured from the ESRC (Management Innovation programme, studentships and Seminars programme), private companies (United Distillers and Allied Distiller Ltd), the Trades Union Congress, the Carnegie Trust and the Australian Research Council.
 Professor Thompson is currently supervising four students and has previously supervised to completion eight PhDs. and one MPhil.

 Amongst the professional roles he has undertaken are Business and Management member of the ESRC.
 Research Grants Board (2000-4); Research Notes, Debates and Controversies Editor of Work, Employment and Society (2007-2010).
-He is currently the Convenor of the Steering Group of the International Labour Process Conference; co-editor of the Palgrave Series - Management, Work and Organization; and serves on the Boards of the Journal of Management Studies and Journal of Industrial Relations.
+He is currently the Convenor of the Steering Group of the International Labour Process Conference; co-editor of the Palgrave Series - Management, Work and Organization; and serves on the Boards of the Journal of Management Studies, New Technology, Work and Employment and Journal of Industrial Relations.

-At Strathclyde, he is the Vice Dean Research, a role he also undertook from 2002-5.
+At Strathclyde, he has been the Vice Dean Research in SBS from 2011-14 and 2002-5.
 He was Head of the Department of HRM from 2005-8.
 Prior to Strathclyde, he was Professor of Management and latterly Head of Department of Business Studies at The University of Edinburgh (1995-1999); and before that Director of the Centre for Research on Employment and Work (CREW) and Director of Research in the Business School at the University of Central Lancashire.

 He has been an External Examiner at the University of Glasgow; Edge Hill University; Aston University; University of Humberside; and Bradford and Ilkely College.